PublicDataLab/fake-news-field-guide/CONTRIBUTING.md

 It is basically a text file with few special charachters that define the appaerence of text.
 If you want to learn more, visit this page: https://guides.github.com/features/mastering-markdown/

-You can modify it using any text editor, however we strongly reccomand to use [Typora](https://typora.io/) which allows you to see the results of your edits.
+You can modify it using any text editor, however we strongly recommend to use [Typora](https://typora.io/) which allows you to see the results of your edits.

 texts of the book are divided in six files: